Getting Things Done

 All that said, I do appreciate having someone’s interest, regardless of reason.
 Also, my process is anything but mysterious, so I will write some things about it and hope that it satisfies all those that may be curious.
 I don’t want to bore anyone with specific technical data, so if you’d like to know what brand of brushes I use or where I bought my easel, please write me directly.

 The starting point for me is usually born in photography.
 Sometimes, I have a concept in mind before I shoot, and then go out in the field to gather reference.
 But this doesn’t happen very often.
-For the most part, I have absolutely no idea in mind when I wander the rail yards with my camera.
+For the most part, I have absolutely no idea in mind when I wander around with my camera.
 My hope is to randomly stumble upon something inspiring.
 This “no-plan” plan, may sound lazy, but it is a conscious and deliberate action that has taken me years to master.
 My goal is to let go of all preconceived ideas and listen only to the creative voice in my head while in the moment.
 Indeed, most of my paintings come about in this manner.
 For me, the unexpected thrill is far more enticing than anything I could ever contrive.
 My heart speeds up whenever I see the way shadows can drape across a surface, or the majesty of a spray-painted message, layered among the rust and rail coding.
 For me, it’s all about contrasts -Texture, light quality, and weathered colors excite me and when it comes to painting, photography is the first tool that I use to gather information.

 Back in the studio, I work in photoshop to compose and work through my photos.
 I often make changes; move things around, add or remove details to isolate and refine whatever idea is at the root of my inspiration.
 Cropping is also very instrumental in storytelling and I frequently utilize details from several photographs to make one single composition.
 On rare occasion, a painting comes from a single photo.
 But still, I always make adjustments to better suit the idea.
 Once I decide upon a composition for a painting, all the reference photos serve to help me to make the painting as convincingly realistic as possible.
 As I mentioned above, I do not employ a lot of thought while shooting, and so I don’t really know if I have anything worthwhile when in the field.
 It is not until the photoshop stage, where ideas solidify and compositions for paintings come together.